questdb/nodejs-questdb-client/README.md

 QuestDB Node.js Client

 TODO:
- - TLS, setup proxy
+ - TLS support
- - Sender unit tests
+ - Sender unit tests, requires mock and TLS support in proxy
  - Sender to take a json object and send it?
  - support for BigInt in Builder
  - typescript